mcostalba/scoutfish/README.md

 A _sequence_ is mainly a list of conditions: a game should match first condition, then the second one (eventually later in the game) and so on for all the list, that can be arbitrary long.
-Ouput of the query will be like:
+Output of the query will be like:

 ~~~~
 {